plume-lib/javac-parse/README.md

 ```

-## Why not use the JavaParser project?
+## Comparison to the JavaParser project

 The [JavaParser project](https://javaparser.org/) calls itself "The most popular parser for the Java language."
 It is featureful and easy to use.
-Unfortunately, JavaParser only parses Java 1-17 or higher, with [no plans](https://github.com/javaparser/javaparser/issues/3907) to support Java 18 or higher.
-JavaParser also contains many bugs that the maintainers do not plan to fix.
+Unfortunately, maintenance is sporadic, and JavaParser contains many bugs that the maintainers do not plan to fix.
 The parser in javac does not have these limitations.

+One limitation of the javac parser is that the `JCTree` it creates contains Javadoc comments but omits all other comments.
+JavaParser retains all comments, though some of its handling of comments is buggy.
+(Here are the gory details about javac.
+In the javac implementation, every `Token` retains all comments (Javadoc or not) in a a public field `comments`.
+All methods look through that field and only pick out the Javadoc comments.
+For example, `Scanner.nextToken()` populates the Scanner's `docComments` field from the `Token`'s `comments` field, dropping the non-Javadoc comments, which don't appear in the `JCTree`.
+And the `JCTree` doesn't have access to the `Token` objects.
+If desired, it would be possible to hack around javac's limitations by reading the file, looking at the line and column numbers of each JCTree and each comment, and assigning the comments appropriately.)